Police cordon off flats in aftermath of Sunderland blaze which left man and woman injured

 People said they saw four fire appliances attend the incident, with two adult cats and three kittens belonging to another cat saved from the smoke-filled flat.

-At around 5pm today, the mother of the kittens was found inside the wrecked property and has been reunited with her young, as neighbours nurse them back to health.
+At around 5pm on Tuesday, the mother of the kittens was found inside the wrecked property and has been reunited with her young, as neighbours nurse them back to health.

 One neighbour said: “I could hear shouting out the back, ‘Help me, help me’ so I ran out and I couldn’t see anybody.